Seven Factors that Influenced the Sabbath in the Early Church (Part 3 of 4)

 In the second quote above, Justin portrayed a sinless life as the true way to honor the Sabbath.
 Again, this is a problematic interpretation.
 The Sabbath is the weekly day of rest – keeping other commandments cannot replace its absolute requirements.
 If someone abstains from stealing, then they have done well and honored that specific commandment.
 However, if the same person works on Sabbath then he/she has violated the fourth commandment.
 If we use Justin’s logic, we could justify breaking any commandment we want.

 Two other authors that contributed greatly to allegorizing the Scriptures were Clement of Alexandria and his pupil Origen.
-Clement studied at the Alexandrian school of theology, which taught this method of interpretation.
-In other places, he and Origen decried honoring any specific day as special.
+We mentioned Clement earlier in this article as a proponent of syncretism.
+He studied at the Alexandrian school of theology, which taught the allegorical method.
+At times, he and Origen decried honoring any specific day as special.

 “Whence not in a specified place, or selected temple, or at certain festivals and on appointed days, but during his whole life, the Gnostic in every place, even if he be alone by himself, and wherever he has any of those who have exercised the like faith, honours God, that is, acknowledges his gratitude for the knowledge of the way to live” (Clement, Stromata, 7, 7).